mewza/avfft/README.md

 NEW:  v1.6 now includes my useful const1.h which is required for compiling SIMD AVFFT 1.6.
 I fixed major bugs again in real_fft() it is now computing it correctly and with the most efficiency.
 I think this will be the last update for a while since I feel that I accomplished what I wanted to do with vectorization of FFT.
-It is working really good finally! it is fast and the sound quality is outstanding! and I am not hyping this up.
+It is working really good finally! it is fast and the sound quality is outstanding prodced by this AV FFT! and I am not hyping this up.

 This is a fast and well tuned templated C++ real/complex implementation of FFT transform based on